SavigeRL/times-new-roman-font-google/README.md

 # Force Times New Roman TED

 A Chrome extension that forces websites to use Times New Roman font.
+Please put a comment or something if you want me to add websites or whatnot please

 ## Supported Websites
 - Google (google.com)